rust-lang/book/src/ch19-01-unsafe-rust.md

 is one of the goals of the language.
 Let’s explore what we can do with unsafe Rust and how to do it.

-### Unsafe Superpowers
+### Unsafe Abilities

 To switch to unsafe Rust, use the `unsafe` keyword and then start a new block that holds the unsafe code.
-You can take four actions in unsafe Rust, called *unsafe superpowers*, that you can’t in safe Rust.
-Those superpowers include the ability to:
+You can take actions in unsafe Rust that you can’t in safe Rust.
+Those abilities include:

 * Dereference a raw pointer
 * Call an unsafe function or method